newjersey/innovation.nj.gov/content/ai-task-force-landing-es.md

 ¡Participa ahora!
 </a>

-The above button will take you to an external site [all-our-ideas.is].
+The above button will take you to an external site (https://all-our-ideas.is).

 Para hacer oír tu voz: